bskinn/h5cube-spec/doc/source/cubeformat.rst

     Two lines of text at the head of the file.
 Per VMD [UIUC16]_, by convention ``{COMMENT1}`` is typically the title of the system and ``{COMMENT2}`` is a description of the property/content stored in the file, but they MAY be anything.
 For robustness, both of these fields SHOULD NOT be zero-length.
+As well, while there is no defined maximum length for either of these fields, both SHOULD NOT exceed 80 characters in length.

 .. _cubeformat-NATOMS: